 For footwear, Mardi Gras is not the time to break in your new boots.
 Make sure you are wearing comfortable, closed-toed shoes that can withstand mud and sometimes miles of walking.

-Parade Check List
+Parade Packing List

 - Snacks: Although there are places along the route that set up pop-up bars and food stands, it doesn’t hurt to have a few items on hand.

-- Toilet Paper: Due to long lines at porta potties and restaurants, toilet paper can sometimes run low.
+- Toilet paper: Due to long lines at porta potties and restaurants, toilet paper can sometimes run low.
 Make sure to bring your own and keep it in a Ziploc, so it doesn’t get wet or dirty from other items in your bag.

-- Hand Sanitizer: Sinks with soap and water are far and few between along the route, so definitely pack hand sanitizer.
+- Hand sanitizer: Sinks with soap and water are far and few between along the route, so definitely pack hand sanitizer.